toddbirchard/confluence-wikipy/README.md

 - Ensure that the contents of 'listpages' from confluence.py are saved as a file named confluence.csv
 - Confluence Hierarchy Builder currently builds three heirarchies deep into each space, but is easily modified to include more
 - A Confluence instance of 10,000 pages will take roughly 10-15 minutes to process

-## Purpose
-Confluence Hierarchy Builder is exceptionally useful for large COnfluence instances which have grown past the point of reasonable maintence.
-While Atlassian supports HTML, XML, and PDF exports of Confluence, these exports exist only on a per-space or per-page basis.
-For organizations with hundreds of spaces (fairly common), there is no other tool which allows users to build a visual heirarchy of their own Confluence as a whole.

 # Coming updates
 - A visual interface